 Amortization begins when the intangible asset is ready for use.
-Product and technology development costs, which meet the criteria for deferral and are expected to provide future economic benefits with reasonable certainty are deferred and amortized over the estimated life of the products or technology once commercialization commences.
+Product and technology development costs, which meet the criteria for deferral and are expected to provide future economic benefits with reasonable certainty, are deferred and amortized over the estimated life of the products or technology once commercialization commences.

-(d) Property, plant and equipment
+(c) Property, plant and equipment

-Property, plant and equipment are stated at cost less accumulated amortization.
+Property, plant and equipment are stated at cost less accumulated amortization and accumulated impairment losses, if any.
 Leasehold improvements and prototypes are amortized on a straight-line basis over the lease term and estimated useful life respectively.
 Amortization is calculated over the estimated useful life of the property, plant and equipment at the following annual rates: